vvh413/s739/README.md

 Usage: s739 <COMMAND>

 Commands:
-  encode  Encode data to image
-  decode  Decode data from image help    Print this message or the help of the given subcommand(s)
+  encode    Encode data to image decode    Decode data from image generate  Generate shell completions help      Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help